Blog post

 Nowadays dietary supplements are occasionally labelled gastro-resistant.
 Often the question arises what does gastro-resistant mean and what is it good for?
 This blog will give more insight into gastro-resistant supplements and their benefits.

-Omega-3 in Sports Nutrition
+Sweeteners for Sports Nutrition